Pairwise accelerated failure time regression models for infectious disease transmission in close-contact groups with

 The primary analysis assumed an incubation period of 2 days, a latent period of 0 days, and an infectious period of 6 days.
-These natural history assumptions are adapted from~\citet{YangH1N1}.
+These natural history assumptions are adapted from~Yang et al.~\citep{YangH1N1}.
 Households were identified upon clinical presentation of an index case, so household members were considered to be at risk of infection from the infection time of the index case (which depends on the assumed incubation period) until 14 days after the infection time of the index case.
-In a sensitivity analysis, we varied assumptions about the latent and infectious periods.
+In a sensitivity analysis, we varied the assumed latent and infectious periods.

 The covariates used in our analysis were sex ($\mathtt{male} = 1$ for males and $\mathtt{male} = 0$ for females), age category ($\mathtt{adult} = 1$ for ages $\geq 18$ years and $\mathtt{adult} = 0$ otherwise), and antiviral prophylaxis.
 Antiviral prophylaxis was assumed to be initiated on the day following the symptom onset of the index case in each household, so it was handled as a time-dependent covariate.
-Each pair had covariate values for the infectious individual (\texttt{male\_inf}, \texttt{adult\_inf}, and \texttt{proph\_inf}) and for the susceptible individual (\texttt{male\_sus}, \texttt{adult\_sus}, and \texttt{proph\_sus}).
+Each pair had covariate values for the infectious individual ($\mathtt{male\_inf}$, $\mathtt{adult\_inf}$, and $\mathtt{proph\_inf}$) and for the susceptible individual ($\mathtt{male\_sus}$, $\mathtt{adult\_sus}$, and $\mathtt{proph\_sus}$).
 In external pairs, all infectiousness covariates were set to zero.
-We considered exponential, Weibull, and log-logistic distributions for the internal and external contact time distributions.
-All models were fit using the Broyden, Fletch, Goldfarb, and Shanno method (\texttt{BFGS} in the \texttt{R} function \texttt{optim}) with starting parameter values taken from an initial fit using exponential contact intervals and external contact times.
+We considered exponential, Weibull, and log-logistic distributions for the internal and external contact interval distributions.
+All models were fit using the Broyden, Fletch, Goldfarb, and Shanno algorithm (\texttt{BFGS} in the \texttt{R} function \texttt{optim}) with starting parameter values taken from an initial fit using exponential internal and external contact intervals.

-Statistical analysis was conducted in \texttt{R} version 3.3 (\texttt{www.r-project.org}) using \texttt{transtat} version 0.2.6.
+Statistical analysis was conducted in $\mathtt{R}$ version 4.3.1 (\url{www.r-project.org}) using TranStat version 0.3.7 (\url{gihub.com/ekenah/TranStat}).
 The data set and analysis code are available in the Supplementary Material.